wbnns/bitcoin-exchange-response-times/README.md

-# Average response time from bitcoin exchanges
+# Welcome

 The repository weights the average customer support response time for 60+ bitcoin exchanges around the world.
+This research is made available to the community though existing work done at [bitcoin.org](https://bitcoin.org/) analyzing the quality of bitcoin exchanges.

-This information is also available in [Google Sheets](https://docs.google.com/spreadsheets/d/1k90K6aCj9MMQZjDoMbQsG5_B7MZ4YHkCg_gmtP1G_ag/edit?usp=sharing).
+The information to follow is also available in [Google Sheets](https://docs.google.com/spreadsheets/d/1k90K6aCj9MMQZjDoMbQsG5_B7MZ4YHkCg_gmtP1G_ag/edit?usp=sharing).

+## Notes

++ A response time of 0 means that we received a reply the same day.
++ Proof of correspondence is available in the correspondence folder.

+## Questions

+Please contact [will@bitcoin.org](mailto:will@bitcoin.org) with any questions, comments, concerns.

+## Average response times

 | Name                | URL                                       | Service area   | Contact                                                                  | Last contacted | Response time in days | Previous response time in days (1) | Previous response time in days (2) | Average response time in days |
 |---------------------|-------------------------------------------|----------------|--------------------------------------------------------------------------|----------------|-----------------------|------------------------------------|------------------------------------|-------------------------------|